Where to Begin

 They will never see your password, private key or seed phrase (so they can’t help you bring those back if you lose them).

-So, crypto security is heavy on prevention.
-This collection of tips on avoiding phishing is a good start, and there is a handy Security Memo at the end of this article.
-This piece provides a nice visual explanation about why some wallet access methods are safer than others.
+That's why crypto security is heavy on prevention.
+This collection of tips on avoiding phishing is a good start.
+This piece talks about the most frequent issues experienced by new users and handled by MEW support – all of them very preventable.
 Really, there is plenty of information out there about best crypto safety practices, the trick is to actually read it before jumping in…

 If non-custodial, decentralized solutions are so scary and labor-intensive, with no one to help you fix mistakes, perhaps a traditional centralized approach is best?
 It’s really a matter of personal choice.

 On the other hand, are your reasons for exploring crypto less ideological?
-Are you just exploring a new investment opportunity and would rather have someone taking care of your funds, like a bank does, even at the price of full independence and agency?
+Are you just looking for a new investment opportunity and would rather have someone taking care of your assets, like a bank does, even at the price of full independence and agency?
 Then custodial, centralized services may be a better choice.

 Whether or not centralization in finance and governance is a bad thing is the subject of an extensive political, social, and philosophic discussion actively ongoing in the Ethereum community (and beyond it).
-As in any good discussion, there are great arguments on all sides.
-Still, there is no getting away from one fact – either you are the sole custodian of your funds, or you are dependent on someone else, fully or partially.
-The choice is entirely yours – make sure that you are comfortable with it.
+As in any good discussion, there are valid arguments on all sides.
+Still, there is no getting away from one fact – either you are the sole custodian of your assets, or you are dependent on someone else, fully or partially.
+The choice is entirely yours.
+Make sure that you are comfortable with it.

 Where there is money, there will always be regulators and taxes.